stuckyb/MOL/app/README.md

-# About App
+# Developing the app

 This is Map of Life web app.
 It's built using HTML5, CSS, and JavaScript.
 It rides on the Google App Engine platform for hosting, and leverages a hosted instance of [CartoDB](https://github.com/vizzuality/cartodb) by sending it CORS requests to the [Maps API](http://developers.cartodb.com/api/maps.html) and [SQL API](http://developers.cartodb.com/api/sql.html).

-# Ubuntu development environment
+# Ubuntu environment

 The app is hosted on GitHub, so we'll need to have the [Git](http://git-scm.com) client installed: